aczietlow/hugo-blog/content/library/Cynefine-a-game-changer.md

 type: listens
 ---

-This is interesting marking the difference between complication and complexity.e
+This is interesting marking the difference between complication and complexity.

 {{< youtube id=MRwZQGdllDY loading=lazy >}}